-- a) The location of the duct pipes, pits and manholes shall be shown on the design plan, with all variations authorised by the network operator's representative. - b) A shared services trench is likely to be the most economic option.
+a) The location of the duct pipes, pits and manholes shall be shown on the design plan, with all variations authorised by the telecom representative.

+- b) A shared services trench is likely to be the most economic option.
 Separation between the services in subdivisions is required.
 These will be detailed in the laying specification.
-However, safe working distances are required for all services within minimum separations for power cables. - c) Table 11-2 shows the minimum clearances from utility cables.
-TDC Drawings 1100 and 1101 show the general layout of services.
+However, safe working distances are required for all services within minimum separations for power cables. - c) Table 10.2 shows the minimum clearances from power cables follows.
+TDC Drawings 1002 and 1003 show the general layout of services.